anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter02.md

 The implementation **must** follow generic installer requirements identified in the following chapters when deploy

-The implementation **must** be scaleble in order to fix into lab testing as well as large scale field deployment
+The implementation **must** be scalable in order to fix into lab testing as well as large scale field deployment

 The implementation **must** provide detailed capabilities needed so as to verify test cases for Reference compliance